Filing a Complaint | Legal Advice | Dispute Resolution

 As a part of the complaint process, the party against whom the complaint is filed will receive a copy and be given an opportunity to respond to the Board in writing.
 After the Board has completed its investigation, a written notice regarding the conclusion or decision reached by the Board is provided to each party.

 Sometimes complaints filed with the Board include both problems about the dental care and disagreements about the costs of the care.
-The state legislature separated out powers for how such disputes are decided.
-They have given the Board the authority to decide if the dental professional should be disciplined for their conduct or have their license restricted or revoked.
-They have given the courts the power to rule on the monetary parts of such disputes.
-That means the Board does not have the authority to make monetary awards, provide refunds, or require one party to pay money to another.
+The Board the authority to decide if the dental professional should be disciplined for their conduct or have their license restricted or revoked.
+The courts have the power to rule on the monetary parts of such disputes.
+That means the Board does not have the authority to make consumers pay dental bills or to make dentists provide refunds.
 This separation ensures fair treatment for everyone involved because the courts have been given the resources to fully assess all aspects of monetary disputes.
-If any party to a matter being investigated by the Board seeks a form of payment, refund, or reimbursement, the Board encourages the parties to try to resolve that dispute between themselves or consult with lawyers about legal options.
+If any party to a matter being investigated by the Board seeks payment, refund, or reimbursement, the Board encourages the parties to try to resolve that dispute between themselves or consult with lawyers about legal options.

 The Board may not provide legal advice to patients, complainants, licensees, registrants, or any other individuals.